carlosdarras/currency_converter/README.md

   BLoC enforces a clear separation of concerns within your codebase, distinguishing three primary components: the User Interface (UI), the BLoC (housing business logic), and the
   Data Layer (managing data retrieval and storage).

+- **Reusability**
+  BLoC promotes the reusability of business logic across different parts of your application.
+A single BLoC can be employed to manage state and logic for various widgets or screens, resulting in more efficient code.

+- **Testability**
+  By isolating business logic from the UI, BLoC simplifies the process of writing unit tests.
+Ensuring that your application functions correctly is essential for its reliability and stability, especially as it becomes more complex.

+- **Scalability**
+  The BLoC pattern is highly scalable, making it well-suited for applications that are expected to grow.
+You can continuously introduce new BLoCs for different parts of the application while maintaining an organized and manageable codebase.

+### Adapting the BLoC Pattern

+To leverage the BLoC pattern effectively, you'll need to define your own BLoCs and events tailored to the specific needs of your application.
+This customization allows you to address the unique requirements of your project while benefiting from the advantages of the pattern.